jeebuscrossaint/ww/README.md

 ## Acknowledgments

-- Inspired by existing tools like swaybg,
+- Inspired by existing tools like swaybg, awww, mpvpaper, and the billion other ones.
+I am one in a krillion.